dragmine149/Python_Battleships/Documentation/Installation.md

 # How To:
   The next steps assume you have python3+ installed.
-  1. Download a zip file of 'Program' folder.
+  1. Download a zip file of `Program` folder.
 Or clone the repo.
   2. Navagate to the repo in a terminal window. (`cd <PATH TO FILE>`)
       Note: if using the python terminal (instead of command prompt, mac/linux terminal) you need to take these steps:
       1. `import os`
       2. `os.system('STEP 3')`
       Note: if you downloaded the repo, you need to cd into the Program folder as well
   3. Run Main.py (`python Main.py`)

 ## Optional Modules.